President: Clint Gardner, Salt Lake Community College

 The goals I would set for RMWCA are to engage, support and serve Writing Center tutors through information, conversation, collaboration, and community.
 I would work closely with the Executive Board to determine the best ways to reach members and tutors to meet the goals while also addressing their needs and building a strong community for everyone.

-If elected, I will use my position as Web Editor to create and maintain a website to keep the RMWCA members, Writing Center tutors in the region and national and international colleagues up to date and engaged with information and content that will support and serve them in their communities and professional settings.
+I will use my position as Web Editor to create and maintain a website to keep the RMWCA members, Writing Center tutors in the region and national and international colleagues up to date and engaged with information and content that will support and serve them in their communities and professional settings.
 I think that the website could help facilitate the goals to foster a brilliant community of professionals and provide encouragement and wisdom.

 Arizona: Nick Cenegy, University of Arizona